wso2/docs-is/en/docs/setup/deployment-guidelines-in-production.md

 Follow the guidelines below to deploy Identity Server in production.

+!!! info
-The following changes should be applied on a fresh Identity Server instance.
-Do not start the Identity Server until the configurations are finalized.
+    Following changes should be applied on a fresh WSO2 Identity Server instance.
+Do not start WSO2 Identity Server until the configurations are finalized.

 The requirements for deploying WSO2 products can change based on the deployment scenario and pattern.
 The recommendations in this topic are